firstbatchxyz/dria-blog/docs/factory/simple.md

 ---
 categories:
-- Software Engineering
+- Workflows
-description: Explore the Simple Singleton task that generates text using prompts, featuring code examples and output guidance.
+description: Single `Simple` task generates text from prompts using models like `GEMMA2_9B_FP16`.
+  Learn to implement it in Python!
 tags:
 - text generation
-- singleton pattern
-- Python code
+- Python
+- GEMMA2
-- AI models
+- AI
-- dria
+- asyncio
 ---

 # Simple